 A micro-documentary differs from a long-form documentary in terms of length, structure, and quite often, purpose.
-While most long-form documentaries tell a story with a classic three act narrative structure, shorter documentaries require different strategies for structuring the viewer’s experience.
+While most long-form documentaries tell a story with a classic three-act narrative structure, shorter documentaries require different strategies for structuring the viewer’s experience.
 Most often a micro-documentary will be 2 to 3 minutes in length, though some can be as long as 5 or even 9 minutes.
 From the standpoint of a narrative arc, you don’t have enough time to establish character, develop conflict, and reveal backstory the way you can in a longer work, therefore, alternative editorial strategies must be considered.

 Quite often micro-documentaries are made for advocacy purposes, and given how short they are, they need to make their point before the viewer starts considering clicking on something else.
-We live in the age of media-snacking and we’ve got to make sure we make our point succinctly.
+We live in the age of media snacking and we’ve got to make sure we make our point succinctly.
 So what separates a micro-documentary from an advert?
-I believe there is a difference, and it has a lot to do with authenticity, voice, tone, and motivation of the people commissioning and producing the work.
+I believe there is a difference, and it has a lot to do with the authenticity, voice, tone, and motivation of the people commissioning and producing the work.
 What are we saying and why are we saying it?
-The answer to that will often help us determine the difference between a micro-documentary and adverts that co-opt the codes and conventions of documentary.
+The answer to that will often help us determine the difference between a micro-documentary and adverts that co-opt the codes and conventions of a documentary.

 Image credit: Frame still from William Bynum – Hope Credit Union (Micro-Documentaries, 2013).

-A technique that can be successful within the time constraints imposed by the micro-documentary format is to make a strong personal connection or statement up front or present a powerful set of images connected to a single theme with your focus on a single character, story, event, place, or process.
+A technique that can be successful within the time constraints imposed by the micro-documentary format is to make a strong personal connection or statement upfront or present a powerful set of images connected to a single theme with your focus on a single character, story, event, place, or process.
 Then, from there, there are several editorial frameworks you can use depending on your approach:

 - If you are doing an issue-oriented micro-doc, expose the issue and what you’ve learned is necessary to address the issue, then, use a specific person or organization’s work as examples of that solution, all tied together by a single theme, or